karimelkh/dhcp-server-setup/GUIDE.md

 > The machines in this step should be connected to the internet.
 > Use NAT or Bridged network

-Run each script in the apropriate machine:
+Run each script in the appropriate machine:

 - `./step-1/client-1.sh` in the 1st client
 - `./step-1/client-2.sh` in the 2nd client